WhateverItWorks/my-LanguageTool-docker-compose/README.md

 | Domain | CDN/DDoS Protection | Provider | Country |
 | -- | -- | -- | -- |
 | [langapi.whateveritworks.org](https://langapi.whateveritworks.org/) | Cloudflare | Hetzner | Germany (Official)
-If you use my public api instance, it has a ratelimit to prevent abuse.
+If you use my public api instance, it has a ratelimit/return vistor ips to prevent abuse.
 All ngrams now supported on my api. :)

 ## Usage: